MicrosoftDocs/Hololens/hololens/hololens2-industrial-edition-faq.md

 ### What&#39;s the rapid replacement program?

 In addition to the 2-year warranty, HoloLens 2 Industrial Edition includes the rapid replacement program enabling customers to receive a replacement device overnight or expedited shipping (faster of the available options) before a defective device is received by Microsoft.
-To start a replacement please [contact support](https://aka.ms/hololenssupport).
+To start a replacement, [contact support](https://aka.ms/hololenssupport).

 > [!NOTE]
 > Support will need a clear description of any defect, and to confirm the device cannot be recovered to a working state before it is replaced.

 ### Can I purchase replacement parts for HoloLens 2 Industrial Edition?

-Replacement parts and refurbishments are not supported for the HoloLens 2 Industrial Edition.
+Replacement parts and refurbishments aren't supported for the HoloLens 2 Industrial Edition.
 If you find yourself in need of a replacement, use our rapid replacement program for the HoloLens 2 Industrial Edition.

 ### Is the carrying case clean room approved?

-The carrying case is made of a porous material and should not be used in clean rooms.
+The carrying case is made of a porous material and shouldn't be used in clean rooms.

 ## Cleaning the Industrial Edition